-Inventories are valued at the lower of cost or market on a first-in, first-out basis.
+Inventories are valued at the lower of cost or net realizable value on a first-in, first-out basis.
 Inventories are made up of repair and replacement parts for equipment.
 In the proprietary fund statements, inventories are recorded as expenditures when consumed rather than when purchased.